Tags

 Toronto

 I left Victoria to get a graduate degree.
-I married and, four years after leaving Victoria, I lived in Toronto, where my husband had found employment.
+I married and, four years after leaving Victoria, I moved to Toronto, where my husband had found employment.
 For two years, we lived on the lower floor of a lovely little house in an area of town I had chosen.
-I then started teaching and we bought a house, an English house.
-I loved that house.
+A year later, I started teaching and it was soon possible for us to buy a house, an English house.
+I loved our little house.

 How Micheline lost her Blue House

-But my favorite English house was the Blue House, my Nova Scotia house.
-It was your typical cottage-like, two-storey house and it had 22 windows.
-It also had the essential fireplace.
+But my favourite English house was the Blue House, my Nova Scotia house.
+It was a cottage-like, two-storey house and it had 22 windows.
+Although it did not have a bay window, it had the essential fireplace.
 In fact, it was perfect and located across the street from the campus.

 The New Course

-I may have told you that I suffer from Chronic Fatigue Syndrome.
-I can handle a normal workload, but not the workload I was assigned in 2001-2002.
-I started to feel overwhelming fatigue and presented a doctor’s note.
-But despite the doctor’s note, I was not allowed to leave the classroom.
-My students no longer had a teacher, so I dragged myself to work and completed my teaching assignment while applying for permanent disability benefits.
+When I returned to work, I realized I also had to update a language-lab component.
+I finished upgrading it in November.
+During the Christmas break, I made sure every lecture of my course on animals in literature was prepared.
+In February, I started to feel overwhelming fatigue.
+I saw my doctors who told me I could not finish my teaching assignment.
+I was given a note and presented it.
+But despite a doctor’s note, I was not allowed to leave the classroom.
+My students no longer had a teacher, so I dragged myself to work and completed my 2001-2002 teaching assignment while applying for permanent disability benefits.

 In the eyes of my case manager at the Insurance Company, my having completed the academic year was proof positive that I was an imaginary invalid.
-She had me see a doctor who requested, in writing, that I be told not to leave my home as I would be able to return to work after an indefinite leave.
-He diagnosed Depression, not Chronic Fatigue Syndrome.
+She had me see a doctor who requested, in writing, that I be told not to leave my home or make serious decisions as I would be able to return to work after an indefinite leave.
+He diagnosed Depression, not ME, myalgic encephalomyelitis.
+He thought I would recover.
+He asked my case manager to tell me not to leave my home in Antigonish or make serious decisions.

 Rembrandt van Rijn (1606-1669) The most prominent Dutch painter and etcher of the Dutch Golden Age, the seventeenth century The music is by L. van Beethoven (baptized 17 December 1770 – 26 March 1827) It’s one of the 32 sonatas for piano.